-Payments of any amounts owing in respect of the Global Note (including principal, premium, interest and additional amounts) will be made to the principal paying agent in U.S. dollars.
-The principal paying agent will, in turn, make such payments to the common depositary for Euroclear and Clearstream, which will distribute such payments to participants in accordance with their procedures.
-Each of the Parent Guarantor and the Issuer will make payments of all such amounts without deduction or withholding for, or on account of, any present or future taxes, duties, assessments or governmental charges of whatever nature, except as may be required by law and as described under "- Additional Amounts."
+Payments of any amounts owing in respect of the Global Certificate (including principal, premium, interest and additional amounts) will be made to the principal paying agent in Singapore dollars.
+The principal paying agent will, in turn, make such payments to CDP, which will distribute such payments to participants in accordance with its procedures.
+Each of the Parent Guarantors and the Issuer will make payments of all such amounts without deduction or withholding for, or on account of, any present or future taxes, duties, assessments or governmental charges of whatever nature, except as may be required by law and as described under "- Additional Amounts."

-Under the terms of the Indenture, the Parent Guarantor, the Issuer and the Trustee will treat the registered holder of the Global Note (i.e., the common depositary or its nominee) as the owner thereof for the purpose of receiving payments and for all other purposes.
-Consequently, none of the Parent Guarantor, the Issuer, the Trustee or any of their respective agents has or will have any responsibility or liability for:
+Under the terms of the Indenture, the Parent Guarantors, the Issuer and the Trustee will treat the registered holder of the Global Certificate (i.e., CDP) as the owner thereof for the purpose of receiving payments.
+Consequently, none of the Parent Guarantors, the Issuer, the Trustee or any of their respective agents has or will have any responsibility or liability for:

-- any aspect of the records of Euroclear, Clearstream or any participant or indirect participant relating to or payments made on account of a book-entry interest, for any such payments made by Euroclear, Clearstream or any participant or indirect participants, or for maintaining, supervising or reviewing any of the records of Euroclear, Clearstream or any participant or indirect participant relating to or payments made on account of a book-entry interest; or - Euroclear, Clearstream or any participant or indirect participant.
-Payments by participants to owners of book-entry interests held through participants are the responsibility of such participants.
+- any aspect of the records of CDP or any Depository Agent relating to or payments made on account of a book-entry interest, for any such payments made by CDP or any Depository Agent, or for maintaining, supervising or reviewing any of the records of CDP or any Depository Agent relating to or payments made on account of a book-entry interest; or - CDP or any Depository Agent.

+Payments by Depository Agents of book-entry interests held through Depository Agents are the responsibility of Depository Agents.